🌐

 Auto Backup

-Automatically backup settings to the browser configured downloads folder on save
+Automatically backup settings to the browser configured downloads folder on SAVE

 Limit WebRTC (requires "privacy" permission)

-Toggle WebRTC browser settings as it has been known to leak real IP
+Change WebRTC browser settings as it has been known to leak real IP

-Toggle changes the browser preferences and does not require SAVE.
+Option changes the browser preferences and does not require SAVE.

 Set a proxy for Incognito (Private Mode) and/or Containers